mxagar/image_captioning/README.md

 - [ ] Evaluate the model with [BLEU](https://aclanthology.org/P02-1040.pdf)
 - [ ] Try a more extensive data augmentation, e.g., `RandomVerticalFlip`; it has been shown that data augmentation improves considerably the model performance in image caption generation applications: [Aldabbas et al.](https://www.semanticscholar.org/paper/Data-Augmentation-to-Stabilize-Image-Caption-Models-Aldabbas-Asad/12956b76523678080c5b9f35ffc6fbb456550737)
 - [ ] Try other optimizers.
 Adam is good to avoid local optima and it adjusts the learning rate automatically; however, training only for 3 epochs probably is not enough to see the advantages.
 See the paper links below.
-- [ ] Implement attention, for instance after [Show, Attend and Tell, by Xue et al.](https://arxiv.org/abs/1502.03044)
+- [ ] Implement attention mechanisms, for instance after [Show, Attend and Tell, by Xue et al.](https://arxiv.org/abs/1502.03044)

 ### Notes on How to Perform Validation